 3. Be Aware Of Your Surroundings

 If there is one factor that is the best predictor of avalanches, it’s the slope.
-Thus, we can avoid potentially dangerous avalanche terrain by being aware of the geography of the trail while we’re snowshoeing.
+Thus, we can avoid potentially dangerous avalanche terrain by being aware of the trail’s geography while we’re snowshoeing.

 Tools To Measure Slope

-Until there is a more in-depth mapping of avalanche terrain on a large-scale, there are a few tools that you can use now.
-If you’re unsure of the slope degree, you can use an inclinometer, such as this slope meter or this smartphone avalanche inclinometer.
+Until there is a more in-depth mapping of avalanche terrain on a large scale, there are a few tools that you can use now.
+But, if you’re unsure of the slope degree, you can use an inclinometer, such as this slope meter or this smartphone avalanche inclinometer.

-According to Snowshoe Mag writer and International Mountain Leader, Kingsley Jones, in Avalanche Avoidance Tips, you can also measure the approximate angle with trekking poles as you’re approaching the slope.
+According to Snowshoe Mag writer and International Mountain Leader Kingsley Jones, in Avalanche Avoidance Tips, you can also measure the approximate angle with trekking poles as you’re approaching the slope.
 Stand one pole vertically and the other horizontally.
-Place one tip of the horizontal pole on top of the vertical pole, and the other end against the snow.
+Place one tip of the horizontal pole on top of the vertical pole and the other end against the snow.
 If the horizontal pole handle touches the snow, the angle is 45°.
-If you have to lower the horizontal pole to halfway down the vertical pole, for the handle to reach the snow, the angle is just roughly 25°.
+If you have to lower the horizontal pole to halfway down the vertical pole, for the handle to reach the snow, the pitch is roughly 25°.

 You can alter the trekking pole technique above by using it in conjunction with your phone.
-If you have an iPhone the measure app can assist you in measuring the slope angle.
+For example, if you have an iPhone, the measure app can assist you in measuring the slope angle.
 First, look at the slope from the side and at a distance.
 Then, line your pole up along the ridge and use the measure app on your phone to measure the angle.
 Or, you can add these handy stickers to your pole to gauge the slope angle.